venilnoronha/twittercounter4j/README.md

 Licenses
 --------
-This project is based on the <a href="http://www.apache.org/licenses/LICENSE-2.0.html" title="Apache License 2.0">Apache License 2.0</a>
+This project is based on <a href="http://www.apache.org/licenses/LICENSE-2.0.html" title="Apache License 2.0">Apache License 2.0</a>

 This project requires external libraries from Apache and Google.
 The licenses for those components can be found at locations mentioned below.